 Pusher releases products into Beta to prepare for General Availability.
 We use the Beta period to gather feedback from developers, add new features, and validate that there is demand for the product.
-Our product in General Availability is the Pubsub Messaging Gateway, products in Beta include Chatkit.
+Our products in General Availability are Channels and Beams.

 By creating an account and using any products released in Beta, you agree to be bound by the General Availability terms as modified or supplemented by the Beta terms of service below.
 In the event of any conflict between the Beta terms, and the General Availability terms of service, the Beta terms will take precedence in relation to Beta products to the extent only of such conflict.
 The Beta terms will not apply to General Availability products.
 These Beta terms and conditions are subject to change at any point without notice to you; it is your responsibility to ensure you have read and understand the terms that apply to Beta products at all times.